KooperL/marketo-developer.en/help/self-service-flow-steps.md

 ---
-title: "Self-Service Flow Steps"
+title: Self-Service Flow Steps
-description: "Self-Service Flow steps overview"
+description: Self-Service Flow steps overview
+exl-id: f4353692-9e6c-431c-b8b7-3ae96040cf3a
 ---
 # Self-service Flow Steps

 Self-Service Flow Steps is a set of features allowing an integrator to deploy a web API that can be used as a Flow Step in Marketo Smart Campaigns.
 A Flow Step Service can receive lead and other related data, do any necessary processing, including invocation of other web services, and subsequently write lead and activity data into Marketo through a callback.
 The developer documentation can be found on [GitHub](https://github.com/adobe/Marketo-SSFS-Service-Provider-Interface).